TULiberalArts/Political-Science/pages/resources.md

 II. **Special Programs**

-Honors Programs: there are two distinct honors programs for undergraduates.
-One is the Departmental Honor Program in which Political Science majors are eligible to take particular honors classes and graduate with distinction in the major.
+**Honors Programs**: there are two distinct honors programs for undergraduates.
+One is the Departmental Honor Program in which political science majors are eligible to take particular honors classes and graduate with distinction in the major.
 The other is the University Honors Program in which students are also eligible to graduate with distinction in the major but can also pursue the Honors Certificate Program.
 For more information visit [here](http://www.cla.temple.edu/politicalscience/undergraduate/honors-program/).

-Cooperative Education Program: the Cooperative Education Program at Temple is designed to provide experience in an actual job situation for which the student earns academic credit when their work is done in conjunction with academic supervision.
+**Cooperative Education Program**: the Cooperative Education Program at Temple is designed to provide experience in an actual job situation for which the student earns academic credit when their work is done in conjunction with academic supervision.
 Interested students should see the Coop Coordinator for more information: For 2013-2014 – Dr. Alistair Howard (alistair@temple.edu).

-Pre-law Curriculum: Political Science is one of the most popular majors for pre-law students.
+**Pre-law Curriculum**: Political Science is one of the most popular majors for pre-law students.
 Although law schools neither give preference to any particular choice of major nor require any specific undergraduate courses, they do make some general recommendations about getting a sound Liberal Arts education.
 Students should visit the [CLA website](http://www.cla.temple.edu/prelaw/), for more information.
 First, develop skill in communicating your ideas in both written and spoken form.
 Courses in composition, literature, speech, and other humanities and social sciences can help you improve these skills, which are essential to success in law school and in the profession of law.
 Second, sharpen your analytical abilities.
 Take courses that challenge you to think logically.
 Courses in mathematics, science, computer programming, logic, argumentation, philosophy, literature, other humanities and social sciences should help you develop your powers of critical thinking.
-Third, law schools suggest that you acquire in-depth understanding of at least one social science (in your case Political Science).Finally, some knowledge of business structure and terminology may be useful once you are in law school.
+Third, law schools suggest that you acquire in-depth understanding of at least one social science (in your case political science).
+Finally, some knowledge of business structure and terminology may be useful once you are in law school.
 Accounting and/or economics are therefore useful to some pre-law students.

-Temple Abroad: Temple provides a number of opportunities for students to study in foreign countries.
+**Temple Abroad**: Temple provides a number of opportunities for students to study in foreign countries.
 The opportunities to live in, and meet people from, other cultures, to see different countries, and to learn a foreign language while earning credit towards the degree, can greatly enrich the undergraduate experience.
 The [Office of International Programs](www.temple.edu/studyabroad/programs/index.html):(200 Tuttleman Learning Center, ext.
 0720) has information on a variety of programs.
 Students considering study abroad should contact this office.
 Examples of study abroad locations include Tokyo, Rome, Israel, London, Paris, Germany, Ghana, and Mexico.

-Political Economy Program: The Department of Political Science and the Department of Economics offer an interdisciplinary program leading to a Certificate in Political Economy.
+**Political Economy Program**: The Department of Political Science and the Department of Economics offer an interdisciplinary program leading to a Certificate in Political Economy.
 Because the program focuses on the interaction between government and the economy, the program is ideal preparation for students planning careers in either the public or private sector.
 It also provides an excellent foundation for graduate studies in law, the social sciences, and public administration.
 The program is open to all matriculated students in the University.
-Contact [Dr. Richard Deeg](mailto:rdeeg@temple.edu) or see here in the online bulletin for specific details and requirements.

 III. **Student Organizations**